-The Shares held by Huayi Brothers shall be subject to a lock-up period commencing on the date of this prospectus and ending on the date which is six months from the Listing Date.
-The Shares held by HGI Growth will not be subject to any lock-up after the Listing.
+The Shares held by Huayi Brothers shall be subject to a lock-up period commencing on the date of this document and ending on the date which is six months from [REDACTED].
+The Shares held by HGI Finanves and HGI Growth will not be subject to any lock-up after [REDACTED].